-The Audit Committee is made up of five independent members of the Board.
+The Audit Committee is made up of six independent members of the Board.
 All of the members of the Audit Committee are financially literate to enable them to discharge their responsibilities in accordance with applicable laws and/or requirements of the stock exchanges on which the Corporation's securities trade.
-In addition, the Board has determined that there is at least one Audit Committee member who has the attributes of an audit committee financial expert.
-Hugh Bolton, Chair of the Corporation's Audit Committee, is an audit committee financial expert as defined by the U.S. Securities and Exchange Commission's regulation implementing Sections 406 and 407 of the Sarbanes-Oxley Act of 2002, and is independent under the applicable standards of the NYSE.
-The Board's determination does not impose greater duties, obligations or liabilities on Mr. Bolton, nor does it affect the duties, obligations or liabilities of other members of the Audit Committee or the Board.
-In carrying out its responsibilities, the Audit Committee meets regularly with the Chief Executive Officer and the Chief Financial Officer and, without

-Management present, with the external auditors, with the Corporation's internal auditors, and alone.
+In addition, the Board has determined that there is at least one Audit Committee member who has the attributes of an audit committee financial expert as defined by the U.S. Securities and Exchange Commission's regulation implementing Sections 406 and 407 of the Sarbanes-Oxley Act of 2002.
+In carrying out its responsibilities, the Audit Committee meets regularly with the Chief Executive Officer and the Chief Financial Officer and, without Management present, with the external auditors, with the Corporation's internal auditors, and alone.

-The following is a brief summary of the Audit Committee's activities in 2013.
+The following is a brief summary of the Audit Committee's activities in 2014.